qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - In C/C++, `volatile` only avoids some wrong optimizations, and won't automatically add memory barrier instruction for `volatile` access.
   - In Java, `volatile` accesses have sequentially-consistent ordering (JVM will use memory barrier instruction if needed)
   - In C#, accesses to the same `volatile` value have release-aquire ordering (CLR will use memory barrier instruction if needed)
   - `volatile` can avoid wrong optimization related to reordering and merging memory reads/writes.
 (Compiler can merge reads by caching a value in register.
-Compiler can merge writes by only writing to register and delaying writing to memory).
+Compiler can merge writes by only writing to register and delaying writing to memory.
+A read after a write can be optimized out.).
 - Time-of-check to time-of-use ([TOCTOU](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use)).
 - In SQL database, for special uniqueness constraints that doesn't fit simple unique index (e.g. unique across two tables, conditional unique, unique within time range), if the constraint is enforced by application, then:
   - In MySQL (InnoDB), if in repeatable read level, application checks using `select ... for update` then insert, and the unique-checked column has index, then it works due to gap lock.
 (Note that gap lock may cause deadlock under high concurrency, ensure deadlock detection is on and use retrying).